MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

      ![Change text value - screenshot](../images/L03/Mod_03_Canvas_App_image30.png)

-1. Add a form to the Details screen.
+1. Add a form to the details screen.

    - Select the **Details Screen** in the Tree view.